Body, Mind, Spirit

 The opioid epidemic is making daily news headlines and is a common topic of coffee shop conversation, but we must never forget that it is a painful, personal reality for many families and individuals, including those in our own parish.
 Officials and organizations on the national, state, and local levels are frantically trying to assess and address this reality.

 In response to this, Cardinal Seán O’Malley established an Opioid Addiction Task Force to identify and develop pastoral support programs for parishes and schools within the Archdiocese of Boston.
 The task force developed the Archdiocesan Addiction Recovery Pastoral Support Services (AARPSS), a ministry that collaborates with various agencies and organizations to assist parishes throughout the Archdiocese.
 AARPSS seeks to educate, prevent, and find treatment options for addiction.
+More information can also be found at RCAB Opioid Task Force.

 The Town of Lynnfield is also committed to addressing the opioid crisis and has formed a substance abuse coalition called A Healthy Lynnfield.
 Business leaders, school officials, first-responders, health care professionals, civic group leaders, and clergy have also committed their support and active participation in this coalition.
 Our pastor, Father Paul Ritt, is also a member of the coalition.